17 Secret Recipes That Were Just Released for the First Time

 For many, a trip to the Swedish furniture emporium is just as much about sinking your teeth into some Swedish meatballs at the in-store cafeteria as it is about buying build-your-own bookshelves.
 That’s why, according to IKEA U.K. and Ireland country food manager Lorena Lourido, the company felt a call to provide “an almost-as-delicious alternative” to “fill a gap.”
 The exact recipe, developed in 1985 with the help of founder Ingvar Kamprad, remains a mystery.
 But IKEA gets points for creativity.
 When IKEA dropped the recipe for the meatballs and accompanying cream sauce (which you might be surprised to learn includes Dijon mustard and soy sauce), it was cleverly disguised as the illustrated assembly instructions that come with their products.
 Here’s hoping you don’t have any parts or screws left over at the end.

 Pret A Manger’s dark chocolate vegan cookies

 Not to be outdone by DoubleTree, the quickie eatery and grab-and-go market released instructions on its Facebook page for how to make its famous chocolate chip cookie.
-According to the Independent, cookie monsters had inundated the company’s social media accounts with requests for the recipe, especially when its United Kingdom chapters were locked down in an attempt to contain the outbreak.
+According to the Independent, cookie monsters had inundated the company’s social media accounts with requests for the recipe.
 Pret then posted directions to whip up its Little Cup of Goodness (a yogurt and granola bowl) and dark chocolate vegan cookies.
 No matter which recipe you choose, avoid these 12 baking mistakes you didn’t know you were making.